chezbananas/manjaro-osu-for-dummies/README.md

 - after osu is working we’ll have to go do the low latency stuff

 ## IF YOU HAVE ISSUES WITH 144/240hz (especially with multiple displays) - disable desktop compositing
+- manjaro: search “compositor," which should bring you to system settings
-- manjaro: search “compositor,” then disable compositor on startup
+  - then disable compositor on startup

 # step 5: poon’s wine
 ## option 1: guaranteed working as of 8/31/21